 Here is a list of lamb korma ingredients I use to make this simple yet satisfying curry:

-- Lamb: For best results, I prefer to use 'grass-fed' lamb stew meat, which I get from Whole foods or any quality halal shop.
-If that's not available, then I get lamb leg steak and cut it in 1½ -2-inch pieces.
-Goat meat is another alternative, just increase the pressure cooking time to 30 minutes.
+- Lamb: For best results, I prefer to use 'grass-fed' lamb stew meat, which I get from Whole Foods or any quality halal shop.
+If that's not available, I get lamb leg steak and cut it in 1½ -2-inch pieces.
+Goat meat is another alternative; just increase the pressure cooking time to 30 minutes if using that.

 - Tomato paste: This adds a perfect blend of acidity and a subtle sweetness, which compliments the coconut milk.
 If using fresh tomatoes, substitute with 2 medium Roma tomatoes and remove the seeds for best results.

-- Coconut Milk: Korma curry base can be made with either coconut milk, yogurt, heavy whipping cream or a cashew paste.
-My family loves the taste of a coconut milk based sauce, so that's what I end up making most of the time.
+- Coconut Milk: The base for korma curry can be made with coconut milk, yogurt, heavy whipping cream, or cashew paste.
+My family loves the taste of a coconut milk-based sauce, so I usually make that.
 Using coconut milk also makes this dish dairy-free.

-- Alternatively, use ½ cup of heavy whipping cream with an additional ½ cup water to make a Lamb Shahi Korma.
+- Alternatively, you can make a Lamb Shahi Korma by mixing ½ cup of heavy whipping cream with ½ cup water.

 - For a cashew cream sauce, refer to this recipe for Vegetable korma.
 See instructions for yogurt below.

-- Spices: I season this curry with mild spices, including salt, turmeric and garam masala.
-Paprika adds a wonderful color and a touch of cayenne balances the sweetness from coconut milk.
-You can skip the cayenne to make it absolutely mild.
+- Spices: I season this curry with mild spices, including salt, turmeric, and garam masala.
+Paprika or Kashmiri chili powder adds a wonderful color and gentle heat, balancing coconut milk's sweetness.
+Use paprika to make it mild.

 How to Make Lamb Korma

-- Turn on Instant Pot in SAUTE mode.
-Wait 30 seconds.
-Add oil, chopped onions and ginger-garlic paste and saute for 3 minutes, until the onions become tender.
-Add a pinch of salt at this stage to speed up the sweating of the onions.
+- Turn on SAUTE mode in the Instant Pot.
+Wait 30 seconds for it to get hot.
+Add oil, chopped onions, ginger-garlic paste, and a pinch of salt.
+Saute for 3 minutes until the onions become tender.
+(Adding a pinch of salt helps speed up the sweating of the onions.)
 (Pic 1)

 - Add tomato paste with ¼ cup of water.
 This deglazes the pot as well as helps blend the tomato paste.
 (Pic 2)